Search Loading suggestions...

 Sara Langham

-I am actively building a list of literary fiction, upmarket/ crossover fiction, SFF and narrative non-fiction.
-Authors whose work I love include: Ali Smith, Elif Batuman, Evie Wyld, Miriam Toews, Hanya Yanigahara, Sarah Moss, Sarah Hall, Kate Atkinson, Michael Ondaatje, Helen Garner, Katie Kitamura, Sunjeev Sahota and Gwendoline Riley.
-I am very focused on the editorial process and really enjoy working closely with my authors on their books.
+I am actively building a list of literary and upmarket fiction, SFF and non-fiction.
+Authors whose work I admire include Ali Smith, Elif Batuman, Miriam Toews, Hanya Yanigahara, Sarah Moss, Sarah Hall, Kate Atkinson, Michael Ondaatje, Helen Garner, Katie Kitamura and Sunjeev Sahota.
+I am very focused on the editorial process and enjoy working closely with my authors on their books.

-In historical fiction, I am drawn to novels which find new ways of telling old stories, recent examples include Light Perpetual by Francis Spufford, Matrix by Lauren Groff and The Colony by Audrey Magee.
-I would love to find a great love story set against the backdrop of historical events such as Trespasses by Louise Kennedy or In Memoriam by Alice Winn – as well as a swoony contemporary love story.
+In historical fiction, I am drawn to novels which find new ways of telling old stories, examples include Light Perpetual by Francis Spufford, Matrix by Lauren Groff and The Colony by Audrey Magee.
+I would like to find a great love story set against the backdrop of historical events such as Trespasses by Louise Kennedy or In Memoriam by Alice Winn – as well as a swoony contemporary love story!

 On the lookout for